laszlocph/website/_posts/2019-02-20-How-using-cache-from-can-speed-up-your-Docker-builds-in-DroneCI.md

       dry_run: true
 ```

-The trick to have branch specific cache sources is to tag the branch images explicitelly.
+The trick to have branch specific cache sources is to tag the branch images explicitly.

 Should you build this branch the first time, the `master` image will provide some level of caching.
 Once you built your branch once, the following builds will have a branch specific cache image.